 For more in-depth information, read our article on how good property managers help you find good tenants.

 Tenants' rights in Australia

 Read our full breakdown of tenants' rights and responsibilities in Australia.

 :Different is a new model property manager.
 Our property owners get a dedicated team of experts powered by our smart proprietary technology.

 We've taken a holistic approach to rebuild the property management industry which has historically suffered from a lack of transparency, poor value for money and bad practices.

 If you'd like to learn more about our journey, you can read about the common pain points for owners in property management, and how we are :Different.
 Our philosophy has always been to give our owners transparency in their fees and peace of mind with their property.

-This means that our owners get to enjoy a flat and fair $100 monthly charge in property management fees, our technology at :Different with their owner's app and the tenant's app, and the right person to take care of their property at a moment's notice.
+This means that our owners get to enjoy a flat and fair $30 weekly (plus GST) charge in property management fees, our technology at :Different with their owner's app and the tenant's app, and the right person to take care of their property at a moment's notice.